-10.7 Our Grievance Procedure
+Grievance Procedure

-At Little Gillies we follow our legal obligations as an employer at all times including hearing and investigating grievances.
+At Little Gillies we always follow our legal obligations as an employer including hearing and investigating grievances.
 We have a policy and procedures that set out our process.

 Legal obligations

 Our obligations as an employer are detailed in the ACAS Code of Practice on disciplinary and grievance procedures (2015).
 This code of practice was introduced in April 2009 and updated in 2015.
 A full copy of the ACAS Code of Practice and the accompanying guidance can be obtained from the ACAS website www.acas.org.uk